 - Manda Naturals: Reef-safe mineral sunscreen packaged in bamboo.

-- Meow Meow Tweet: Natural deodorants and skincare products packaged in glass and paper boxes.
+- Meow Meow Tweet: Natural deodorants, hair, and skincare products packaged in glass and paper boxes.
+They also recently launched a sunscreen!

 - Osmia Organics: Organic soaps that come in partially-recycled, chlorine-free watercolor paper.
 Their skincare products are housed in glass with EcoCert-approved recyclable pumps or 100% recycled cardboard tubes with recyclable metal tops.
 All of the boxes they use are made with recyclable, FSC certified paper and printed with non-toxic, soy-based ink.